Skip to content

 5 Best Glute Stretches for Pain Relief

 This is a common, yet one of the most effective glute stretches.
-As seen in Glute and Hamstring Stretches for Low Back Release Video the stretch starts with one leg folded across the body with the other leg stretched back.
+The pigeon stretch starts with one leg folded across the body with the other leg stretched back.
 This particular stretch isolates the glute muscle placing it in the best position to optimize flexibility.

 #3 Lizard Glute Stretch: